 The Spring 2022 community survey included a question requesting participants to rank their potential support or preference for various programs that could create a locally controlled source of transportation funding in Ventura County.
-Figure 8-1 summarizes the responses received from survey participants.
+Out of 1,501 survey participants, 1,125 answered this question.
+Figure 8-1 summarizes the responses received.